Narigo/scalajs-fun/README.md

 We start by making a new GUI for the desired result.
 The second step is to hook up the `Rx` variables of an `HttpDriver` to the app.

+> After struggling a lot trying to get the value of an `Option`, it looks like ScalaJS or rx.Scala do not like using `Option.map` or `Option.get`.
+The underlying problem seems to be that `Rx[Something]` does not like having null values assigned to it.
+We need to investigate this behavior further to see what we can do.
+Maybe having a `Non-Request` class would help.